 Equality objective Action How will the impact of the action be monitored?
-Who is responsible What are the Early success indicators · for implementing timeframes 1 Monitor and analyse pupil/student achievement by protected characteristic and act on any trends or patterns in the data that require additional support for pupils/students.
+Who is responsible for implementing What are the timeframes Early success indicators 1 Monitor and analyse learner achievement by protected characteristic and act on any trends or patterns in the data that require additional support for learners.
 Achievement data analysed Headteacher/ Governing Body Annually in Sept Analysis of teacher assessments / annual data demonstrates the gap is narrowing for equality groups 2 Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
-Increase in pupil participation, confidence and positive identity - monitor through PSE Headteacher Ongoing More diversity reflected in school displays across all year groups 3 Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by election or co-option), class assemblies, fundraising etc. School council representation monitored by race, gender, disability RED Annually in September More diversity in school council membership 4 Identify, respond and report incidents related to protected characteristics as outlined in the Plan.
+Increase in pupil participation, confidence and positive identity - monitor through PSE Headteacher Ongoing More diversity reflected in school displays across all year groups 3 Ensure all learners are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by election or co-option, class assemblies, fundraising etc. School council representation monitored by race, gender, disability SS Annually in September More diversity in school council membership 4 Identify, respond and report incidents related to protected characteristics as outlined in the Plan.
 Report the figures to the Governing Body / Local Authority on a termly basis.
-The Headteacher / Governing Body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and Headteacher/ Governing Body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Consistent nil reporting is challenged by the Governing Body parents/carers satisfied with the response?
+The Headteacher / Governing Body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are learners and parents/carers satisfied with the response?
+Headteacher/ Governing Body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Consistent nil reporting is challenged by the Governing Body